Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/01/announcement-dutch-webshop-launched/index.md

 categories: ["Updates"]
 ---

 It has finally happened.
 I have officially sold my soul!
-You can buy pieces of it at my [new webshop](https://nietdathetuitmaakt.nl).
+You can buy pieces of it at my new webshop.

+{{% update %}}
+The shop used to reside at `nietdathetuitmaakt.nl`, my old blog domain.
+It's gone now as it has been moved over to my bigger international online store at [The Wayward Melody](https://thewaywardmelody.com)!
+{{% /update %}}

 Yes, this article is my "marketing plug" for the new web store.
 Check it out.
 Maybe buy something you like, or not, I don't know.